 The cornerstone of David Suro’s vision, Siembra Azul was created to further the goal of spreading the flavors and gospel of honest tequila.
 Siembra, meaning sowing (as in seeds), focuses on three pillars: transparency, traceability, and terroir.
 Every step of production is detailed on the bottle—even the agave plantation registry numbers are listed—and no additives or commercial shortcuts are even considered.
 This first brand has grown and become a staple of conscientious tequila and agave lovers worldwide, allowing David to expand to further brands under the Siembra moniker.

 AZUL is made in collaboration with the legendary Vivanco family at NOM 1414 in Arandas, the most prestigious production community in the Highlands of Jalisco.
-Single-estate agave, grown to maturity in mineral-rich, red-clay-laden soil is harvested by hand, cooked in traditional brick ovens, then broken down using hand-operated roller mills and fermented in stainless steel (while classical music plays, to inspire the yeast).
+Single estate agave, grown to maturity in mineral-rich, red-clay-laden soil is harvested by hand, cooked in traditional brick ovens, broken down using hand-operated roller mills, and fermented in stainless steel (while classical music plays, to inspire the yeast).
 Distillation takes place in traditional copper pot stills.